MisterAaronWong/MechaCar_Statistical_Analysis/README.md

 ![lotttest](Resources/lotttest.png)

 ## Study Design: MechaCar vs Competition
-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+There are many factors/variables that can and should be analyzed when comparing how MechaCar would stack up to the competition.
+These metrics include the cost of the car, city or highway fuel efficiency, horse power, maintenance cost, and safety rating.
+Since there are so many variables to test for, it would be recommended to use an ANOVA test.
+The null hypothesis that would be proposed would be that MechaCar is on par with the competition based on having similar statistics in these categories of metrics.